PG 17 $30,767 per year Full-time with Benefits

 Full-time 9-Month Term Faculty with Benefits

 Campus: Logan Campus Responsibilities: All faculty positions are full-time “term” faculty appointments with excellent fringe benefits.
-Southern West Virginia Community and Technical College seeks innovative instructors committed to community college students and their success.
-The successful applicant will utilize various technologies in the classroom and for distance delivery of instruction; have all other duties of a full-time instructor such as committee assignments, program reviews, and advising students; have ability to work effectively with supervisors, colleagues, staff and students as part of an education team; and write and update curricula including course outlines and syllabi as required by the institution or industry trends.
-Work hours include 30 credit hour teaching load per academic year; 7.5 office hours per week, in addition to other related assignments.
-(Teaching assignments may involve some evening, weekend and/or off-campus classes).
-Requirements: Master of Physics, Physical Science, or related field is required.
-Candidate must be able and credentialed to teach Physics.
-Community College teaching experience preferred.
-Must demonstrate a willingness to develop and teach courses on line.
-Computer skills using office production software preferred.
-Knowledge and experience with a variety of instructional strategies is preferred.
-Application review begins Wednesday, June 15, 2016.
+Southern WV Community & Technical College seeks innovative instructors committed to community college students and their success.
+The successful applicant will: Utilize Various technologies in the classroom and for distance delivery of instruction; Have all other duties of a full-time instructor such as committee assignments and advising students; Have ability to work effectively with supervisors, colleagues, staff and students as part of an education team; and, Write and update curricula including course outlines and syllabi as required by the institution or industry trends.
+Requirements: Bachelor’s Degree in Electrical Engineering, Electrical Engineering Technology or related field required.
+Prefer a Master’s Degree in Electrical Engineering.
+Professional Engineer license, Electrician’s Certification, and experience with AutoCAD and PLC programming preferred.
+Prior teaching experience preferred.
+Application review begins Monday, June 27, 2016.

 Locations: Rock Creek in Boone County, Williamson in Mingo County, Saulsville in Wyoming County, Hamlin in Lincoln County, Logan in Logan County, West Virginia.
 Responsibilities: Part-time instructors committed to community college students and their success.
 Masters Degree and 18 hours in field required for most courses.
 Consideration may also be given for Bachelors Degree and professional certification in career and technical fields.
 Requirements: Associate Degree plus Certification required for Surveying.
 Bachelors Degree and/or professional certifications required for Mine Management, Transitional Studies English, Transitional Studies Math, Patient Care Technology, Medical Terminology, Nursing, Business, Accounting, Marketing, Computer Sciences, Criminal Justice.
 Masters Degree with a minimum of 18 hours in field required for Psychology, English, History, Art, Biology, Natural Science, Literature, Speech, Math, Sociology, Music, Chemistry, Physical Education, and Theater.
 Applications will be accepted until positions are filled.